 Each permit/licence holder can normally have multiple accredited agents named on their permit/licence who are able to carry out work without the direct personal supervision of the permit holder/licensee.
 Accredited agents DO NOT need to apply for a permit/licence in their name for this species, and only one report will be required at the end of the year.
 An accredited agent MUST have a copy of the permit/licence (signed by the licensee/permit holder) and a covering letter (or the permit/licence appropriately annotated) by the the permit holder/licensee naming them as an accredited agent before undertaking any work under the conditions of the permit/licence.
 The permit holder/licensee remains responsible for any work carried out under the permit.

 Each permit/licence holder and each accredited agent can also employ two assistants, who do not need to be named on the permit/licence or to apply for their own permit/licence.
 These assistants may only undertake the permitted/licenced activities if the permit/licence holder or an Accredited Agent is present and providing direct personal supervision.

 Ringers do not need to provide references as part of their application as they have already been subject to an extended training process in order to qualify for a ringing permit.

 Non-ringers must ask two referees in relevant positions of responsibility (BTO Regional Representative, ringer, county bird recorder, policeman, etc) to provide written references.
 These should be sent, with the application form, to the BTO (see below).

 Returning your form

-Choose the type of application form you want to use from the buttons below.
+Choose the type of application form you want to use from the options below.
 Full details for completing the form are included with the form.